google-research/talk-like-a-graph/README.md

 If you use this package for published work, please cite the following:

-If you use this package for published work, please cite the following:

     @inproceedigs{fatemi2024talk,
       title={Talk like a Graph: Encoding Graphs for Large Language Models}, author={Bahare Fatemi and Jonathan Halcrow and Bryan Perozzi},